 Practicing Qigong and Tai Chi keeps me young.
 It’s not just figurative.
 My body, my biochemistry, my cells — everything is younger as a result of practicing these arts.
 And not just younger, but more evolved.

 For example, I’m happier than ever — happier than even when I was a child.
 Although I was healthy as a child, I wasn’t as highly evolved mentally, emotionally, and spiritually.
 Today, I’ve got the best of both worlds because I’m both healthy and happy.

 They say that youth is wasted on the young.
 By the time most people are mature enough to truly appreciate life, they don’t have enough energy or vitality to do so.
 That may be true for most people, but not me.

 I’m going to live to 120.
 I say this to my students all the time, and they laugh.
 Some of them probably think I’m kidding, but those who know me, those who have been with me for a few years know that I’m serious.
 I plan to live to 120, and to live well!

-What about you?Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+What about you?Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.